Payum/Payum/docs/symfony/configure-payment-in-backend.md

-# Configure gateway in backend
+# Payum Bundle.
+Configure gateway in backend

 In [get it started](get-it-started.md) we showed you how to configure gateways in the Symfony config.yml file.
 Though it covers most of the cases sometimes you may want to configure gateways in the backend.